cocolin041/to-do-list/README.md

 ## Finish with:
 plain Javascript, CSS, SASS
 ## Function:
-move task with star on the top, divide into in-progress and complete tasks , save, cancel, delete, draggable
+1. move task with star on the top
+2. divide into in-progress and complete tasks
+3. save, cancel, delete
+4. draggable